Matt Whelan: Early life

-Whelan was born in Christchurch, Canterbury on the South Island of New Zealand.
-Whelan graduated from Toi Whakaari: New Zealand Drama School, one of New Zealand's most prestigious drama schools located in Wellington.
+Whelan later graduated from Toi Whakaari: New Zealand Drama School, one of New Zealand's most prestigious drama schools located in Wellington.
 Completing a Bachelor of Performing Arts in acting in 2007, immediately upon graduating he joined the cast of Show of Hands, performing alongside Melanie Lynskey.

 Career

+In 2008, he landed a recurring role as Brad Caulfield in the first season of TVNZ 2 comedy-drama series, Go Girls.
+He became a series regular from seasons 2-4.
+He won the Best Supporting Actor award for his performance at the 2010 New Zealand film and television awards.

+In 2011, he starred alongside Michelle Ang in My Wedding and Other Secrets, a New Zealand romantic comedy film.
+In 2014, he starred as Zach, the male lead in a Silo Theatre production of Amy Herzog's Belleville.

-In April 2017, it was revealed Whelan would be playing the prestigious role as Playboy founder, Hugh Hefner, in the 2017 Amazon original docu-series, American Playboy: The Hugh Hefner Story.
+In April 2017, it was revealed Whelan would be playing the role as Playboy founder, Hugh Hefner, in the 2017 Amazon original docu-series, American Playboy: The Hugh Hefner Story.
 The ten-episode series, chronicles the Playboy founder's life, the rise of the magazine and unveils never-before-seen footage from his private archives.
 Whelan met with Hefner during the filming of the show.
 It was released just before Hefner's 91st birthday and was partly filmed in Auckland.

-After featuring in larger acting roles and gaining popularity playing Hugh Hefner in 2017, Whelan landed a role in the third season of Netflix original series, Narcos.
+After featuring in larger acting roles and gaining popularity playing Hefner in 2017, Whelan landed a role in the third season of Netflix original series, Narcos.
 Whelan played Daniel van Ness, a young DEA agent partnered with Chris Feistl (played by Michael Stahl-David), who go to Cali, Colombia after the death of Pablo Escobar under the order of Javier Peña (played by Pedro Pascal) in hopes of taking down the Cali Cartel.